moebiussurfing/ofxGpuLutCube/README.md

 # ofxGpuLutCube

-openFrameworks addon to apply LUT (Color Lookup Table) filters with a GPU shader using standard **.cube** files. (sizes 16, 32, 64)
+openFrameworks addon to apply `LUT (Color Lookup Table) filters` with a GPU shader using standard `.cube` files. (sizes 16, 32, 64)

-**All process is done live and fast into the GPU**,
+**All process is done live and fast into the GPU**

-so it's faster than other alternatives that use the CPU.
+It's faster than other alternatives that use the CPU.
 (like the bundled `openFrameworks\examples\graphics\lutFilterExample`)

 **Inspired from:**
 https://github.com/yasuhirohoshino/ofxGpuLut
 that does the almost same GPU process but with special `.png` files.

-A (maybe useful) cool Windows-only free app to batch convert and create LUT files:
+An useful Windows-only free app to batch convert and create LUT files:
 https://grossgrade.com/